 There have been good threads on PageOneX recently.
 I list here some of them:

-The collapse of Pescanova in Galizian newsapers by @mcshuibhne.
 He analyses how the local newspapers from the Galicia, a region in Spain covered the collapse of the food company, debt of €3.6bn.
 I found interesting how he used the tool: highlighting in red the absence of coverage on the topic, and then classifying by type of heading (importance by h1, h2, h3).
 The percentage of surface is not useful in this case.

 Based in the thread in PageOneX Pescanova.